 Code Signing in Windows Applications

-Understanding and verifying digital signatures in Windows applications.
+Verifying digital signatures and detecting tampering in Windows applications.

 Introduction

-Code signing is a security mechanism that uses digital signatures to verify the authenticity and integrity of executables.
-When an application is signed, any modification to the binary invalidates the signature.
+Code signing uses digital signatures to verify the authenticity and integrity of executables.
+Any modification to a signed binary invalidates the signature.
+In this post, I’ll walk through how to verify signatures and show how tampering breaks them.

 Why Code Signing Matters